justiceo/xtensions/_extensions/02-voice-search.md

 faqs                :
-  - title           : Does it work on other webkit browsers like Edge, Opera, Brave? description     : It does not id              : one
+  - title           : Does it work on other webkit browsers like Edge, Opera, Brave? description     : It does not. id              : one

   - title           : Why can't I change the microphone?